JayRE114514/UserComment/README.md

 <b>Any user comments added prior to the installation of the plugin will not be captured.</b>

+The plugin is written in Python 3, and it's suitable for IDA 7.x versions that use Python 3.
+For IDA 8.x, please test it yourself.

 ## Installation

 Copy the `UserComment.py` file to the `plugins` folder in the IDA installation directory.